wildcards-world/blog/content/blog/tech-innovation/index.md

 ---
-title: Tech innovation: Solving wildlife conservation's greatest challenge
+title: "Tech innovation: Solving wildlife conservation's greatest challenge"
 description: >-
  Tech start-up Wildcards has raised over 130,000 USD for conservation organisations around the world since its inception a year and a half ago.
 date: "2021-09-04T16:12:03.284Z"